Digital-Anthropic/cloud-labs/terraform/theory/README.md

 #### Validating Variables

-Validating variables is crucial to ensure that the provided values meet certain criteria or constraints.
+Validating variables is crucial to ensure that the provided values meet certaina criteria or constraints.

 You can use the `validation` block to enforce validation rules on variables.

 Example: Validating VM Size